mmkkozak/IQMwR/README.md

 **Installing the plugin**

+In case of installing a newer version over a previous release, removing an old .jar file from Fiji.app\plugins\jars folder is required.

 1. Download the versioned .jar file, either from master branch or realeses of this repository.
 2. Open ImageJ Fiji.
 From the menu bar, choose "Plugins > Install".
 Select the downloaded .jar file and follow the program prompts.
 3. To use the plugin, navigate to "Plugins > Analyze > Image Quality Measures with Reference".